I’ve rented Trek road bikes, gravel bikes, pedal-assist bikes, and race bikes and my dream has always been to own a Trek Bike.

 3) You want a Trek Bike that can handle the terrain or environment that you will be riding on, so knowing where you will be riding will be crucial in choosing a Trek Bike that will be a good fit.

 4) This step is self-explanatory and you should choose a riding position that would be most comfortable for you.
-I have a history of lower back problems so I prefer the upright positions as it gives me the most comfort while on longer rides.
+I have a history of lower back problems so I prefer the upright position as it gives me the most comfort while on longer rides.

 5) Not all of the choices in this guide will ask you what features you want.
 This will be best suited for riders looking for performance and speed.